The contest runs from March 20th through June 20th, 2019

-The theme of the contest this year is “Spring”
+The theme of the contest this year is «Round Midnight»

-First prize: A week holiday at Three Rock Writers resort οn the island of Crete
+First prize: A week’s holiday on the island of Crete

 Judge: Gregory Papadoyiannis

-*Entries must be short stories, of any genre, maximum length is 500 words and must be previously unpublished in a book, printed magazine or web-based journal.
-Entries must be in English
+*Entries must be short stories, of any genre, and maximum length is 2,500 words and must be previously unpublished in a book, printed magazine or web-based journal.
+Entries must be in English.

 *This is an international contest.
-There is no restriction such as nationality etc of the author, but you have to be 18 years old on the 11th of January 2019 to enter the contest –unless there is a parental approval.
+There is no restriction such as nationality etc of the author, but you have to be 18 years old on the 21st of March 2019 to enter the contest.

 * No “eyelands” editor, judge, or relative of theirs, is allowed to enter.